 What catches your eye when judging or implementing gear designs from SE contests?

-When we judge the contests, a panel of development staff, mainly from the art, character modelling and item teams, do an initial survey of the entries and vote for the top ones.
+AN: When we judge the contests, a panel of development staff, mainly from the art, character modelling and item teams, do an initial survey of the entries and vote for the top ones.
 This is the first round of judging.
 At the staff survey stage, we focus on our emotional reactions to the entries, e.g.; whether we like something, it is interesting, intriguing or feels new.
 Whether or not the entry could actually be realised ingame is a secondary concern.

 We then take all the entries that made it past the first round and representatives from each section of the team get together with Mr. Yoshida to discuss them and make the final decisions on the winners and runners up.
 One of the main criteria used when judging the final winners who will have their designs implemented in game is whether something similar has been done in FFXIV in the past.
 For example, the Lost Allagan equipment from the tank contest had a classic sci-fi style to it and was rooted in the culture of Eorzea, fitting in to the world perfectly, but nothing along those lines had been made before.

 The Scaeva equipment from the healer contest had a retro-futuristic vibe to it that was also not something we had seen in FFXIV before.
 Finally, the Bonewicca Whisperer equipment from the caster contest and its design with the cloak connected behind the arms was something we had avoided doing before as it was not optimal to implement, but we decided to use the contest as an opportunity take on the challenge.
 The contest entries are always really nice and interesting designs and it is always great fun judging them.

 I often go to galleries to see exhibitions relating to clothing and accessories, and I’m always stimulated by the texture of the materials and feeling of weight that you only experience when you see these things first hand.